Paléo Festival

-The Paléo Festival de Nyon, usually just called Paléo, is an annual rock festival held in Nyon, Switzerland.
-It started in a small way in 1976 as the Nyon Folk Festival.
-The first one was held in the village hall in Nyon.
-From 1977 until 1989, it was held at Colovray, Nyon, by Lake Geneva and had only two stages, but today it is one of the major open-air music festivals in mainland Europe and the biggest in Switzerland.
-Today the event has grown to include international artists.
-In 1990, it moved to its current location, at the Plaine de l'Asse, accessible either by walking, bus or the Chemin de fer Nyon-St-Cergue-Morez narrow-gauge railway.
+The Paléo Festival de Nyon, usually just called Paléo, is an annual open-air festival held in Nyon, Switzerland.
+It is one of the major open-air music festivals in mainland Europe and the biggest in Switzerland.
+Both a springboard for young talent and a showcase for established artists, Paléo has gradually opened up to all musical styles, as well as to the circus and street arts.
 The festival lasts six days at the end of July, from Tuesday to Sunday, and the final main stage concert is preceded by a great firework display with music.

+It started in 1976 under the name "Nyon Folk Festival".
+The first edition was held in the village hall in Nyon and brought 1800 spectators.
+The following editions, from 1977 until 1989, were held at Colovray, Nyon, by Lake Geneva and had only two stages.
+In 1986 the festival is renamed "Paléo Nyon Festival".
+In 1990, it moved to its current location, at the Plaine de l'Asse.

 As of 2005, 3.5 million spectators and 2500 artists had been part of the Paléo Festival.